 - Roll each piece of dough into a smooth ball.
 I roll it on the counter, rather than in my hands.
 Place the dough balls on your baking pans, spaced apart so they don't touch.
 Gently press down each ball with the palm of your hand to make the shape a little flatter.

-- Loosely cover the dough balls with clean, lint-free kitchen towels or greased plastic wrap.
+Loosely cover the pans of shaped hamburger bun dough.
+(Use clean, lint-free kitchen towels or greased plastic wrap to cover them.)
 Preheat your oven to 425 degrees F.

-- Let your dough balls rest for 10 minutes.
+Let the covered dough rest for 10 minutes.

-- Bake them, one pan per oven, on the center rack, for 10 minutes or until golden on top.
+Bake, one pan per oven, on the center rack, for 10 minutes or until the buns are golden on top.

 - Let the hamburger buns cool on a wire rack before slicing them in half to serve.
 Freeze leftover buns in a freezer bag and thaw them before use.